 Step 1: On-line application providing us with all the necessary information about your previous studies and results, your motivation, letters of recommendation, proof of your language skills, personal information,... .
 You have to upload PDF-copies of official documents (diploma, marks list,...).
 Keep in mind that if you receive a green light to continue registration you have to provide us with the original documents.
 If you receive documents from your university under closed envelope (e.g. marks list) please ask for 2 copies; one to be used now for uploading and one to be send in later (unopened).

-Step 3: Enrolment.
-You will enrol at the three or four EU universities that are part of your Trajectory covering the full 2 year period.
+Step 3: Enrollment.
+You will enroll at the two or three EU universities that are part of your Trajectory covering the full 2 year period.
 You will be asked to send in the necessary administrative documents which underpin your application.
-These documents will be officially authenticated diploma's (officially translated if necessary), transcripts of academic records, proof of proficiency in English (TOEFL or the like), statement of financial resources, APS Certificate for Chines applicants, etc.. .
-The exact documents which are required depend on the university where you enrol.
+These documents will be officially authenticated diploma's (officially translated if necessary; certified copies, BUT NOT copies of certified copies, should also suffice), transcripts of academic records, proof of proficiency in English (TOEFL or the like), statement of financial resources, APS Certificate for Chinese applicants, etc. The exact documents which are required depend on the university where you enroll.
 It is only after the screening and approval of these documents by the registering university that you are officially accepted to the course.

 WHERE WILL I REGISTER?

 All applicants who received permission to proceed will be given clear information about the enrollment procedure at each of the participating universities.
 It will include a contact person for each institution through whom the enrollment procedure will be monitored.
 Keep also in mind that each university and trajectory has only a limited amount of places available.
 Throughout your studies you will be student of one to four institutions and you will be exchanged on the basis of International bilateral exchange agreements with the non-EU HEIs (S2).
 You have to pay your annual tuition fee only once, to the Coordinating Institution (ULB).